Disappearance of Sarm Heslop: Disappearance

 The family of Heslop claimed in November 2022, that the Virgin Islands Police Department showed them CCTV footage of Bane and Heslop leaving the restaurant/bar complex.
-However the police stopped the video before the footage ended, refusing to show them the rest, and also refusing to release the tape in case it was prejudicial to a future court case.
+However, the police stopped the video before the footage ended, refusing to show them the rest, and also refusing to release the tape in case it was prejudicial to a future court case.
 Part of the complaint about this by Heslop's family was that in the footage she was not in what she had been described as wearing according to the last witness statement.
-It was stated that she was in a black dress with flowers upon it, however in the CCTV imagery, she was observed wearing a top with either shorts, or a skirt.
+It was stated that she was in a black dress with flowers upon it, but in the CCTV imagery, she was observed wearing a top with either shorts or a skirt.
 The black dress was also not among items returned to the family after her disappearance.

-In November 2021, the boat Siren Song was put up for sale at £167,800 ($229,000), with its name removed.
+In November 2021, the boat Siren Song was put up for sale at £167,800 (US$229,000), with its name removed.
 Family and friends of Heslop were alerted to its sale by locals in Grenada where it was moored.
-They called for a full forensic search of the vessel, something which they claim, has never been done.
+They called for a full forensic search of the vessel, something which they claim has never been done.

+In 2025, a BBC reporter made a documentary about Heslop's disappearance called Missing in Paradise: Searching for Sarm, featuring previously unseen video footage of Bane and Heslop walking down a small dock entering a dinghy.